Sequential Choices, Option Values, and the Returns to Education

-\paragraph{Uncertainty and the Option Value Contributions} In our model, transitory shocks to productivity (i.e., wage risk) and tastes for alternative schooling-work-home choices give rise to uncertainty in agents' decision-making.
-We now consider how these sources of uncertainty contribute to the option values associated with different educational choices.\footnote{The existing literature on learning and educational choices in dynamic settings actually emphasizes uncertainty as the primary source of option values, i.e., individual learn about their own ability and preferences as they progress in their schooling career \citep{Arcidiacono.2016,Trachter.2015, Stinebrickner.2014, Stange.2012}.
+\paragraph{Uncertainty and Option Values} In our model, transitory shocks to productivity (i.e., wage risk) and tastes give rise to uncertainty in agents' decision-making.
+To shed light on these aspects through the lens of our model, we perform a series of comparative statics, where we re-compute option values contributions by ability and track shutting off various sources of shocks and compare the findings to our baseline model.\footnote{We summarize our findings on ex-ante returns from these exercises in Appendix Figure \ref{Ex-ante return-risk}.
+To facilitate comparison, panel A reports estimates of average ex-ante returns by ability and track from our baseline model (as in Figure \ref{Ex-ante return}), while panel B shows the corresponding estimates from a version of the model where we remove shocks to productivity (i.e., no wage risk), while in panel C we further also remove unobserved transitory shocks related to tastes for schooling, working or staying at home.
+While the ex-ante returns are broadly similar across panels A-B, we find substantially larger returns for low-ability (high-ability) individuals in vocational (academic) tracks in panel C. Thus, removing taste shocks would further strengthen the patterns of ability-related sorting into tracks in the early stage of educational careers in our model.} We now consider how these sources of uncertainty contribute to the option values associated with different educational choices.\footnote{The existing literature on learning and educational choices in dynamic settings actually emphasizes uncertainty as the primary source of option values, i.e., individual learn about their own ability and preferences as they progress in their schooling career \citep{Arcidiacono.2016,Trachter.2015, Stinebrickner.2014, Stange.2012}.
 As the shocks in our model are distributed independently over time, individuals do not update their prior beliefs about their productivity or alternative-specific tastes, i.e., our model does not feature learning over time.
 We rather focus on the overall value attached to a schooling choice stemming from the possibility of pursuing further education, and not only the value associated with resolution of uncertainty and learning.
-The presence of transitory shocks may nonetheless affect individuals' schooling choices and alter the likelihood of attending further schooling, i.e., option values can depend on the presence of shocks.} As in Figure \ref{Ex-ante return-risk}, we now perform a series of comparative statics to assess the role of such uncertainty, where we re-compute option values shutting off the various sources of shocks in our model. \\
+The presence of transitory shocks may nonetheless affect individuals' schooling choices and alter the likelihood of attending further schooling, i.e., option values can depend on the presence of shocks.} \\